 De Quervain’s Tenosynovitis

 De Quervain’s tenosynovitis occurs when the tendons around the base of the thumb are irritated, inflamed or constricted.
 The word “tenosynovitis” refers to swelling of the tendon sheath.
 Thickening of the tendon sheath that covers two of the tendons responsible for moving the thumb can cause pain and tenderness along the thumb side of the wrist.
-This is particularly noticeable when lifting the thumb, forming a fist, grasping or gripping things, or when turning the wrist.
+Patients who have De Quervain’s Tenosynovitis often experience pain when lifting the thumb, forming a fist, grasping or gripping things, or when turning the wrist.

-- Pain along the thumb side of the forearm, near the wrist.
+- Pain along the thumb side of the forearm, near the wrist is common.

 - Difficulty and pain moving your thumb and wrist when doing activities that involve grasping or pinching.